schollz/raspberry-pi-turnkey/README.md

 # Instructions for making a turn-key image

+Have you ever wanted to startup a Raspberry Pi without having to SSH into it to add your WiFi credentials?
+This is particularly useful when you are making a Raspberry Pi that needs to be deployed somewhere where supplying the credentials via SSHing or attaching a keyboard isn't an option.

 # 1. Flash Raspbian Stretch Lite

 Starting from version [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) version 2017-11-29.